Write the standard form equation of each ellipse centered at the ... | Study Prep in Pearson+

 1

-Determine the lengths of the major and minor axes by observing the ellipse on the coordinate grid.
-The ellipse extends from -4 to 4 along the x-axis, so the length of the major axis is 8, and the semi-major axis length is 4.
+Determine the lengths of the semi-major and semi-minor axes by looking at the intercepts on the x- and y-axes.
+The ellipse extends from -2 to 2 on the x-axis, so the semi-minor axis length is 2.
+It extends from -5 to 5 on the y-axis, so the semi-major axis length is 5.

-Observe the ellipse's extent along the y-axis.
-It extends from -1 to 1, so the length of the minor axis is 2, and the semi-minor axis length is 1.

 Watch next